NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 Use Case Sessions
 -----------------
 `JupyterHub Installation on a Conda, and R Troubleshooting, April 7, 2023 <https://drive.google.com/file/d/1gA1bv69JMCWQuk8iYApgugmt1W04ctkg/view?ts=6436b22b>`_`
-This recorded session details JupyterHub installation on a Conda, and R troubleshooting.
+This recorded session details JupyterHub installation on a Conda, and troubleshooting.

 Globus
 ------